Ehesp/react-flux-webpack-boilerplate/README.md

 In production, Webpack bundles your files into a single file, compressed and without hot-reloading.
 The contents of which are within `build`.
 The bundle name is hashed on each build (if something has changed), to stop browsers caching the bundle even if it's been changed.
 This also applies for your images.

+The bundled, minified production ReactJS script will also be used, which does not produce any errors.

 ## Misc